ndkprd/ansible-role-fad-glb-servers/README.md

 For example, if you're using CLI, you can just go `ansible-playbook playbook.yaml --skip-tags debug`.

-If you don't need to run the Data Center role, you can also skip tasks tagged with `fad_glb_dc`.
+If you don't need to run the Data Center role, you can also skip tasks tagged with `fad_glb_data_centers`.

 ## Limitation